thibaut-neoledge/azure-docs.fr-fr/articles/cdn-cloud-service-with-cdn.md

 	    bundles.Add(new ScriptBundle(&quot;~/bundles/jqueryval&quot;<mark>, string.Format(cdnUrl, &quot;bundles/jqueryval&quot;)</mark>).Include(
 	                &quot;~/Scripts/jquery.validate*&quot;));

 	    // Use the development version of Modernizr to develop with and learn from.
-Then, when you&#39;re
+Then, when you're
 	    // ready for production, use the build tool at http://modernizr.com to pick only the tests you need. bundles.Add(new ScriptBundle(&quot;~/bundles/modernizr&quot;<mark>, string.Format(cdnUrl, &quot;bundles/modernizer&quot;)</mark>).Include(
 	                &quot;~/Scripts/modernizr-*&quot;));